 Origin of WTW

-There is no known information concerning the origin of this acronym or the phrase that is represents.
+There is no known information concerning the origin of this acronym or the phrase that is represented.

 A discussion between two friends via text message.